frepond/erlang-vscode/README.md

 * 2017-06-12: Common used rebar3 commands (contributed by @frepond)
 * 2017-06-09: Experimental workspace modules and functions auto-completion (contributed by @frepond)
 * 2016-02-17: Experimental module name auto-completion (*currently Erlang standard library modules only*)
 * 2016-02-16: Added experimental support for auto-completion of Erlang standard library module functions.

+Enable it with:

-Enable it with setting `erlang.enableExperimentalAutoComplete` to `true` in your user settings and restart VSCode.
+setting `erlang.enableExperimentalAutoComplete` to `true` in your user settings and restart VSCode.

 ## Features